OROS: Online Operation and Orchestration of Collaborative Robots using 5G: Acknowledgment

 \section{Acknowledgment}

-The research leading to these results has been supported by the Spanish Ministry of Economic Affairs and Digital Transformation and the European Union - NextGeneration EU (project no. TSI-063000-2021-6), by the CERCA Programme from the Generalitat de Catalunya, and by the European Union's H$2020$ 5G ERA Project (grant no. $101016681$).
+The research leading to these results has been supported by the Spanish Ministry of Economic Affairs and Digital Transformation and the European Union – NextGeneration EU, in the framework of the Recovery Plan, Transformation and Resilience (PRTR) (Call UNICO I+D 5G 2021, ref. number TSI-063000-2021-6), by the CERCA Programme from the Generalitat de Catalunya, and by the European Union's H$2020$ 5G ERA Project (grant no. $101016681$).

+\begin{IEEEbiography}[{ }]{Arnau Romero} received his M.Sc. in Industrial Engineering specialisation in Automatic Control in 2022 from the Universitat Politècnica de Catalunya, Spain.
+He is currently enrolled as PhD candidate in Automatics, Robotics and Computer Vision at the Universitat Politècnica de Catalunya in Barcelona.
+He works as junior researcher at i2CAT Foundation, Barcelona, Spain.
+His research interests include robotics, energy modeling and efficiency, machine learning, computer vision and their applicability to 5G. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Carmen Delgado} received the MSc degree in telecommunications engineering, the M.Sc. degree in biomedical engineering, and the PhD degree (cum laude) in mobile network information and communication technologies from the University of Zaragoza, Spain, in 2013, 2014, and 2018, respectively.
+In 2018, she was a postdoctoral researcher with the Internet Technology and Data Science Lab, University of Antwerp, associated with IMEC, Belgium.
+She works as senior researcher at i2CAT Foundation.
+Her main research interests lie in the field of wireless sensor networks, Internet of Things, mobile networks, resource allocation, battery-less sensors and communications and Artificial Intelligence of Things.